 As the passerby approaches the installation, Siq reveals a path into its parts.

 The work emphasis the role of the journey in altering our perception of the object.

-Sulafa Embroidery Centre based in the Gaza was established in 1950 by UNRWA.
+Sulafa Embroidery Centre based in Gaza and was established in 1950 by UNRWA.

-The centre was established to provide income opportunities for Palestine refugee women.
+The centre was established to provide income opportunities for Palestinian refugee women.

 wehda, designed by Turquoise Mountain, opens a conversation on craft practices in the context of displacement, and sheds light on the importance of crafts as part of a collective cultural heritage.